For a live presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please register for our next webinar.

 Other Sales Channels (OTA Integrations)

-It is important to make a distinction between the conventional Marketplace contracts and the integrations to OTA sellers Bókun offers.
-If you would like to connect your Bókun account to the following sellers, you would not use the Marketplace.
+It is important to make a distinction between the conventional Marketplace contracts and the integrations to online travel agencies (OTA) sellers Bókun offers.
+If you would like to connect your Bókun account to the following sellers, you would not use the marketplace.
 Click each seller's name below to find further information on how to integrate with them.